 It’s one of the hottest destinations in Central America.
-With beaches, sulphur-spitting volcanos, luxury eco resorts and plenty of wildlife, the new Nicaragua is now firmly on the tourist map.
-Here are some great resorts to check out.
+With beaches, sulphur-spitting volcanos, luxury eco resorts and plenty of wildlife, Nicaragua is now firmly on the tourist map.
+Here are some great eco resorts in Nicaragua to check out.

 The new Nicaragua

 “Is it safe?” people asked when I said I was going to Nicaragua.